Toward Robust Corrections for Stellar Contamination in JWST Exoplanet Transmission Spectra: Introduction

-Given this context, recent work has sought to constrain and mitigate for the heterogeneity of the stellar disk at the time of transit by leveraging the stellar spectrum collected during the out-of-transit baseline.
-Specifically, the temperatures and filling factors of the different photospheric components are constrained to later correct for their contributions to the joint in-transit spectrum \citep[e.g.,][]{ZhangZhanbo2018,Wakeford2019,Garcia2022}.
+\R{At the same time, other recent work has focused on constraining and mitigating} for the heterogeneity of the stellar disk at the time of transit by leveraging the stellar spectrum collected during the out-of-transit baseline.
+Specifically, \R{in this approach} the temperatures and filling factors of the different photospheric components are constrained to \R{enable corrections} for their contributions to the joint in-transit spectrum \citep[e.g.,][]{ZhangZhanbo2018,Wakeford2019,Garcia2022}.
 Early on, these mitigation studies revealed two bottlenecks.
-First, fitting host-star spectra with the precisions afforded by space-based platforms is a challenge for current models, especially for late-M dwarfs such as TRAPPIST-1 \citep{Gillon2016,Gillon2017}. \citet{ZhangZhanbo2018} showed that the uncertainties on the HST/WFC3/G141 spectra of TRAPPIST-1 need to be inflated by factors of $\sim$23 to produce adequate fits with respect to stellar models.
-The subsequent studies of \citet{Wakeford2019} and \citep{Garcia2022} yielded consistent challenges, which are expected to worsen in the \JWST{} era following a substantial increase in precision \citep[see recent review from][]{Rackham2022}.
+First, fitting host star spectra with the precisions afforded by space-based platforms is a challenge for current models, especially for late M dwarfs such as TRAPPIST-1 \citep{Gillon2016,Gillon2017}. \citet{ZhangZhanbo2018} showed that the uncertainties on the HST/WFC3/G141 spectra of TRAPPIST-1 need to be inflated by factors of $\sim$23 to produce adequate fits with respect to stellar models.
+The subsequent studies of \citet{Wakeford2019} and \citet{Garcia2022} yielded consistent challenges, which are expected to worsen in the \JWST{} era following a substantial increase in precision \citep[see recent review from][]{Rackham2023}.
 Second, with the current data quality and model fidelity, an ensemble of models may fit an out-of-transit spectrum equally well, leading to a range of corrected atmospheric spectra with a scatter many times larger than the photon noise (see, e.g., Fig.~6 from \citealt{Wakeford2019} and Fig.~7 from \citealt{Garcia2022}).

 As stellar contamination can overpower the planetary signal by up to an order of magnitude \citep{Rackham2018}, not accounting for it when performing atmospheric retrieval can lead to important biases in inferred planetary atmospheric parameters \citep{Iyer2020}.
 A zeroth-order mitigation strategy to account for the imperfections of stellar models and avoid biases in the corrected planetary spectra is thus to inflate the uncertainties of the stellar spectra \citep[e.g.,][]{ZhangZhanbo2018}, thereby decreasing the precision of planetary inferences.
 However, the optimal study of exoplanet atmospheres with current facilities demands refined mitigation approaches that can harness the precision of these observations to reduce biases and uncertainties as much as possible.